 Second, not every company on this list is headquartered in the United States.
 Some, like Heliene, have headquarters elsewhere.
 Others, like SolarWorld Americas, are subsidiaries of foreign manufacturers.
 However, they all manufacture some of their panels in the United States.

-Read on for more information about the companies that make solar panels in America.
+Read on for more information about some of the companies that make solar panels in America.

 SolarWorld Americas and Suniva

-Out of all the U.S. solar panel manufacturers on the list, these two might be the most recognizable.
-Both SolarWorld Americas and Suniva have featured in the news lately as the two companies that asked the government to consider tariffs on foreign solar panel companies.
+Out of all the U.S. solar panel manufacturers on the list (and not on the list anymore), these two might be the most recognizable.
+Both SolarWorld Americas and Suniva have been featured in the news lately as the two companies that asked the government to consider tariffs on foreign solar panel companies.

 There is disagreement in the solar industry about whether the tariffs will actually encourage more manufacturing in the United States in the long term.
 Some industry groups expect that the resulting increased costs will have an overall negative impact on solar in the United States.
 The Solar Energy Industries Association estimates that there will be some increase in manufacturing jobs, but that there will be an even bigger loss of jobs in the solar installation business.